tmtsoftware/esw/docs/src/main/sequencer/server/sequencer-server.md

 #### replace

-This api allows to replace command with given id with list of commands.
+This api allows replacing command with given id with list of commands.
 This api will return error response if provided id does not exist or command to be replaces is finished or in progress.

 Replace